AlexeyPertsukh/tictactoe-with-template/README.md

-A simple implementation of the game of tic-tac-toe with a check of winnings through patterns
+A simple implementation of the game of tic-tac-toe with a check of winnings through templates
 ----
-With MVC
+- MVC

 ![alt text](Screenshot_1.jpg)